 This seat has a belt lock-off, but it is one of the harder ones to use, and we didn't like it.
-Also, the belt path is not color coded, and it is hard to thread the belt through.
-It took us two tries to get the seat installed tight enough, and even then it didn't feel stable.
+Also, the belt path is not color-coded, and it is hard to thread the belt through.
+It took us two tries to get the seat installed tight enough, and even then, it didn't feel stable.

 Ease of Install - Without the Base

 This seat's hard to install without the base compared to the competition.
 It did not require a towel to get the proper angle, but it didn't feel as secure.
 We think it might feel more secure if we had used a pool noodle or a towel, but we also believe that it isn't very convenient to take a towel or pool noodle everywhere you go.

 Ease of Use

-The buckle isn't stiff to push, and the two sides relatively easy to position.
+The buckle isn't stiff to push, and the two sides are relatively easy to position.
 The chest clip has an easy to depress button and slides apart smoothly.
 It is also pretty easy to mate the two up when buckling.

 The LATCH anchors store by tucking under the base on each side.
 Storage prevents the straps and anchors themselves from getting in the way of the carrier connecting firmly to the base.

-The shell quality is better than the cheaper products in the review, but not as nice as the options in the same price range as the B-Safe 35.
+The B-Safe 35 is average for comfort and quality.
+The padding on this Britax is relatively thin and flexible compared to the competition.
+The fabric on the seat isn't very plush, and we would have liked to see a little nicer fabric.
+The shell quality is better than the cheaper products in the review but not as nice as the options in the same price range as the B-Safe 35.
 However, the overall fit and finish look good compared to a lot of the competition.